raetsch/sensors_for_prtg/README.md

 It makes use of the Open Source library PyComfoConnect found here: https://github.com/michaelarnauts/comfoconnect

-One requirement is ti install this library.
+One requirement is to install this library.

 In ioBroker i use the Adapter Simple RESTful API to write the values into the database.